 Focus your training budget for business writing improvement on your managers, not the weakest team members.
 Your employees want clear communication from managers.
 Strong management writing skills will create a culture and model that will trickle down to the entire team.

 The next focus group should be training the employees whose writing is visible outside your team.
-This will ensure that a team is respected by the company and customers, again elevating the culture and validating employees.
+This will ensure that the company and customers respect a team, again elevating the culture and validating employees.

 Typically, the writing of your weakest writers will naturally improve as they model the better writing around them.
 If needed, yes, train the weakest writers but they should not be the first focus on training if you want the biggest impact from your training budget.